aualbert/kino/docs/documentation.typ

   This section describes the different animation primitives.
 They roughly share the same parameters, therefore we only describe the `animate` primitive in details.

-  Behind the scenes, the different calls to animation primitive are converted to a timeline describing the value of animation variables at each time step of the animation, for example:
+  Behind the scenes, the different calls to animation primitive are converted to a timeline describing the value of animation variables at each time step of the animation.
+The current timeline can be visualized using `show-timeline()`:

   #let var = (
     "x": (